clojure-emacs/inf-clojure/README.md

 (add-hook 'clojure-mode-hook #'inf-clojure-minor-mode)
 ```

-**Don't enable `inf-clojure-minor-mode` and `cider-mode` at the same
+**Don't enable `inf-clojure-minor-mode` and `cider-mode` at the same time.
+They
-time.
-They have overlapping functionality and keybindings and the
+have overlapping functionality and keybindings and the result will be nothing
-result will be nothing short of havoc.**
+short of havoc.**

 ## Usage

 Just invoke `M-x inf-clojure` or press `C-c C-z` within a Clojure source file.
 This will start a REPL process for the current project and you can start
 interacting with it.
+By defaul this will look for `lein` command on the path.

+For configuring other repls, read below.

 `inf-clojure` has several custom variables which control the command used to
-start a REPL for particular project type - `inf-clojure-lein-cmd`,
+start a REPL for particular project type - `inf-clojure-lein-cmd` (lein),
-`inf-clojure-boot-cmd`, `inf-clojure-tools-deps-cmd` and
+`inf-clojure-boot-cmd` (boot), `inf-clojure-tools-deps-cmd` (clj cli) and
+`inf-clojure-generic-cmd` (lumo).

-`inf-clojure-generic-cmd`.
-The `inf-clojure-project-type` can force a
-particular project type, skipping the project detection, which can be useful
+The `inf-clojure-project-type` can force a particular project type, skipping the
-for projects that don't have standard layouts.
+project detection, which can be useful for projects that don't have standard
+layouts.

 By default all those variables are set to strings (e.g. `lein repl`).
 However, it is possible to use a cons pair like `("localhost" .
 5555)`